Facts & figures

 Global policy developments are making SAF a more important strategic consideration for aircraft operators which has resulted in major forward purchase agreements.
 As of early 2023, around $45 billion in SAF purchase agreements had been made by airlines (compared to $6 billion pre-Covid).

-20 Mt SAF uptake by 2030 could be possible under industry proposed and committed policies.
+20 million tonnes of SAF uptake by 2030 could be possible under industry proposed and committed policies.

 50 airlines